icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 ## Interop basics

-IceRPC provides interop with Ice by implementing the ice protocol over the tcp/ssl duplex transport (with some limitations), and by supporting the Ice encoding version 1.1 (called Slice1 in IceRPC).
+IceRPC provides interop with Ice by implementing the `ice` protocol over the tcp/ssl duplex transport (with some limitations), and by supporting the Ice encoding via the Slice language.

 In practice, this means you can write a new IceRPC client for an existing Ice server, reimplement an existing Ice server using IceRPC, or use IceRPC to create new services for your Ice clients.

-If you start from an existing Ice client or server, the first step is to convert your Slice definitions to the new Slice syntax.
+If you start from an existing Ice client or server, the first step is to convert your Slice definitions (in `.ice` files) to the new Slice syntax.
 The converted Slice files must specify `Slice1` mode:
 ```slice
 mode = Slice1 // required for interop with Ice
 ...